 Wang and Leskovec looked at invitations to join online groups and attend offline events to learn how users responded to invitations for both kinds of activities.
 “It turns out there’s no clean answer.
 Whether you do something based on your friends’ recommendations depends on whether they share the same friends as you and on the kind of action they are asking you to take.”

 Consider someone facing three different invitations to join Facebook.
 Past research has found that this person is more likely to join if the friends who extended the invitation are not also friends with each other — it’s the disconnectedness among friends that prompts joining, an action that doesn’t require much effort.
 “But if a bunch of different people you know were inviting you to a protest, or even a party?
-You’re much less likely to make that significantly bigger commitment when the invitation comes from a disconnected set of friends than if it comes from a connected set of friends,” Wang explains.
+You’re much less likely to make that significantly bigger commitment when the invitation comes from a disconnected set of friends than if it comes from a connected set of friends,” Wang says, summarizing one of the researchers' key findings

 The findings have implications for everything from marketing to public health.
 “The firms that are successful at viral word-of-mouth campaigns choose their targets wisely.
 They understand that they have to appeal to potential consumers who are clustered with one another — they are very similar and highly networked close friends.
 And the only reason those consumers are adopting the product is because their small, tightly bound group is doing it.”
 In the case of public health, understanding why some individuals respond to social influence for one set of health behaviors but not others can inform the design of policy.
 Some types of social networks may be effective at promoting the adoption of healthy behaviors such as getting regular exercise.
 “It depends on the cost of the behavior,” Wang says.
 “Hitting the gym early every morning before you hit the office could be relatively high-cost compared to taking a walk during your lunch break.
 And, each behavior could spread differently depending on the connectedness of your social network.”